HersheyTaichou/CodeBible/Software/git.md

 git add filename
 ```

-To stage all changes, place a period after add:
+To add all changed files to the staging area, place a period after add:

 ```PowerShell
 git add .